1000 5th St N

 Carrington, ND 58421

-The Foster County Emergency Manager/911 Coordinator is Darlene Thomas.
+The Foster County Emergency Manager/911 Coordinator is currently a VACANT position.

 The Emergency Manager performs the following duties: